dylan-lang/dylan-programming-book/source/perform.rst

 In the preceding example, we define a type that can be represented as a one-dimensional array of 8-bit bytes.

-#. *Comparison with C:* C provides efficient data representations,
+.. topic:: Comparison with C:

-   because its data types typically map directly to underlying hardware representations.
+   C provides efficient data representations, because its data types typically map directly to underlying hardware representations.
 A drawback of C is that its efficient data representations are often not portable: The size of a ``short int`` may vary across platforms, for instance.
 Dylan takes the more abstract approach of describing the requirements of a data type, and letting the compiler choose the most efficient underlying representation.
 A drawback of the Dylan approach is that it cannot easily be used for low-level systems programming, where data structures must map reliably to the underlying hardware.
 Most Dylan systems provide a foreign-function interface to allow calling out to C or some other language more suitable to these low-level tasks.
 Some Dylan systems augment the language with machine-level constructs that provide the level of control necessary while staying within the object model as much as possible.

-#. *Comparison with Java:* Java recognizes that portable programs need
+.. topic:: Comparison with Java:

-   well-defined data types, rather than types that map to the particular underlying hardware differently in each implementation.
+   Java recognizes that portable programs need well-defined data types, rather than types that map to the particular underlying hardware differently in each implementation.
 However, Java retains some of C’s concreteness in simply specifying four distinct sizes of integer (in terms of how many binary digits they hold), and forcing the programmer to convert integer types to objects manually, when object-oriented operations are to be performed.
 In contrast, Dylan’s limited-integer types specify, at the program level, the abstract requirements of the type, giving the compiler freedom to map the program requirements as efficiently as possible to the underlying architecture.

 .. _perform-enumerations: